 Spending time by the bayou is a classic New Orleans experience, and there’s no better way to do it than at Bayou Boogaloo.
 Delicious food, arts and crafts tents, boat races, and live music will make your day hanging by the water one to remember.
 Hop on a kayak with a pal and a local brew to make the experience unforgettable.
 The three day festival is free.

 New Orleans Food Fight

-Hosted by the team behind Top Taco and presented by Stella Artois, the inaugural New Orleans Food Fight is an all-inclusive food and cocktail competition benefitting the PLEASE Foundation, which provides mentorship, leadership, and scholarships to at-risk youth in New Orleans.
-This one-night-only event will feature a food and cocktail tasting along with the competition all at the Mandeville Shed at Crescent Park.
+Hosted by the team behind Top Taco and presented by Stella Artois, the New Orleans Food Fight is an all-inclusive food and cocktail competition benefitting the PLEASE Foundation, which provides mentorship, leadership, and scholarships to at-risk youth in New Orleans.
+This one-night-only event will feature a food and cocktail tasting along with the competition all at Spanish Plaza at the Riverwalk Outlets.
 Treat yourself to a night of food, drinks, and fun!